How Often Can Cattle Feeders Hedge a Profit with Futures?

 Cattle feedlots face significant market risk during each feeding period.
 Research on Midwest feedlots has indicated that approximately 74 percent of the variation in cattle feeding returns is due to changes in the prices of fed cattle, feeder cattle, and corn; while approximately 10 percent of the profit variation is due to production risk from average daily gain and feed efficiency.
 (Lawrence, Wang, and Loy 1999).

 Live cattle futures offer a method to reduce price risk by hedging a selling price at or above the cattle’s cost of production.
 This analysis is meant to discover how often it is possible to hedge a profit.
 Twenty years of data from 1995-2014 were analyzed to determine the percent of trading days during calf and yearling feeding periods that live cattle futures (LCF) - adjusted for an expected basis - were above the cost of producing fed cattle.
 The analysis was extended to look at the percent of trading days that a return between a $4/cwt loss and a $4/cwt profit could be hedged.

 Method and Data

 Breakeven price data comes from Iowa State University Extension and Outreach Estimated Returns to Feeding Yearling Steers & Calves.
-This series reports an estimated cost of production per hundredweight (cwt) and profit per head for each month based on relevant cattle and feed prices and interest rates.
+These series report an estimated cost of production per hundredweight (cwt) and profit per head for each month based on relevant cattle and feed prices and interest rates.
 Cattle are assumed to be placed on the 15th of each month and sold on the 15th of the marketing month.
 If the 15th was not a trading day, they were bought or sold on the previous trading day.
 The underlying assumption is that the final breakeven price is accurately predicted at the start of the feeding period.